Kidney Failure Events, Cardiovascular Disease Events, and All-Cause Mortality in Immunoglobulin A Nephropathy Patients in a Real-World Database

 IgA nephropathy is among the most common primary glomerular diseases in the US,2 and can progress to kidney failure.3

-Current guidelines recommend management of blood pressure and proteinuria in IgA nephropathy to preserve kidney function, and angiotensin-converting enzyme inhibitors (ACEis) or angiotensin receptor blockers (ARBs) are recommended as initial therapy.4 Guidelines also consider proteinuria ≥0.75–1 g/day as high risk for progression and recommend reduction of proteinuria to <1 g/day as a therapeutic goal.4
+The Kidney Disease: Improving Global Outcomes (KDIGO) 2021 guideline recommended management of blood pressure and proteinuria in IgA nephropathy for preservation of kidney function, and angiotensin-converting enzyme inhibitors (ACEis) or angiotensin receptor blockers (ARBs) as initial therapy.4 The KDIGO 2021 guideline also considered proteinuria ≥0.75–1 g/day as high risk for progression and recommended reduction of proteinuria to <1 g/day as a therapeutic goal.4

 A previous literature review did not find a prevalence estimate of IgA nephropathy for the US,5 and data on the associated economic burden were also scarce.1